 - Informal Loans: Family loans, structured with clear terms, can be a flexible and lower-cost alternative to commercial loans.

 Open and honest communication within the family about expectations, contributions, and repayment plans is essential to avoid misunderstandings.
-Consider formalizing any significant financial arrangements to ensure clarity for all parties.
+Dorothy and I are fortunate our children are supportive, but I would still advocate for formalizing any significant financial arrangements to ensure clarity for all parties.

 Other Potential Sources